LazaUK/AOAI-APIM-AIGateway/README.md

 ```

 ## Scenario 2: Usage analysis by specific customer
+This section describes setup of API-M and then end-to-end testing of tokens usage's collection and visualisation scenario.
 1. Repeat Steps # 1 and 2 from Scenario 1 above.
 2. After clicking **Next**, enable "_Track token usage_" API-M policy, select existing Application Insights instance to log token metrics into and add dimensions that you want metrics to be grouped by:
 ![APIM - Enabling Usage policy](/images/apim_usage_config.png)
 > _Note_: provided [Jupyter notebook](AOAI_APIM_Usage_Analysis.ipynb) assumes that you have added **Subscription ID** as one of the logging dimensions.
-3. Once you click the Create button, a new set of APIs will be provisioned to support interactions with various AOAI models.
-API-M will also add token usage's tracking policy to all newly provisioned API operations.
+3. Once you click the **Create** button, a new set of APIs will be provisioned to support interactions with various AOAI models.
+API-M will also add token usage's metrics policy to all new API operations.
 Technical aspects of this policy can be found in [this reference document](https://learn.microsoft.com/en-gb/azure/api-management/azure-openai-emit-token-metric-policy):
 ``` XML
 <policies>
     <inbound>